reecealanboyd/slp-aide/README.md

 # slp-aide

+SLP-Aide is a cross-platform native mobile application written for Speech Language Pathologists (SLPs).
+SLP-Aide allows SLPs to find and assign activities to their students, and it allows students to complete the activities with results generated automatically for their SLP.
+The SLP-Aide application is written in NativeScript and Angular.
+SLP-Aide also has a Node.js API and MongoDB data source.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.

 This project will look like these Adobe XD mockups when complete: